kirstymcnaught/OptiKeyWiki/Simulate-a-mouse.md

 2. A large mouse cursor will be displayed to show where OptiKey is pointing.
 Direct your attention to the point where you wish to perform the mouse action and hold it there.
 A progress indicator will indicate that you are performing a selection.
 When the progress indicator completes your mouse action (a click, or scroll) will be performed at that point.

-When scrolling the number of wheel clicks to apply is indicated on key #10.
+When scrolling the number of wheel clicks to apply is indicated on the key labelled "Scroll by x clicks".
 Select this key to change the amount.

 ---